damontecres/StashAppAndroidTV/README.md

     - If you have configured HTTPS/SSL/TLS, make sure to use `https://` instead of `http://`
 1. If you have enabled authentication on your Stash server, you will be prompted to enter the API Key
     1. Use your phone to browse to your Stash server and copy the API Key from the Settings->Security page (e.g. http://192.168.1.122:9999/settings?tab=security)
-    1. Use your phone's [virtual remote control](https://support.google.com/chromecast/answer/11221499) to paste the API Key into the TV app
+    1. Use your phone's [virtual remote control](https://support.google.com/chromecast/answer/11221499) or the `Amazon Fire TV` app to paste the API Key into the TV app
 1. If you have trouble submitting the URL or API Key using the virtual remote control, [see some tips here](https://github.com/damontecres/StashAppAndroidTV/wiki/Tips-&-Tricks#i-cant-submit-the-server-url-when-using-a-remote-phone-app)

 #### Multiple servers